-- Click Upload to upload the certificate. - Click Confirm to accept the change.
+- Click Confirm to accept the change.
 A dialog box pops up to prompt that settings will take effect after a reboot. - 6.
-Click OK to reboot the phone. - Connect the phone to the 802.1X-enabled network after reboot.
+Click OK to reboot the phone. - 7.
+Connect the phone to the 802.1X-enabled network after reboot.